 Despite our best efforts, we’ve yet to slow the rate of death related to drugs in our country… In the year 2016, there were 64,000 total drug-related deaths.

 Something is not working, and that truth is getting increasingly difficult to stomach.
-Host, Zach Rhoads, has responded; he spent the last two years challenging the standard story about the opioid crisis.
+Host, Zach Rhoads spent the last two years challenging the standard story about the opioid crisis.

-He asked spoke to relevant experts who have spent their
+He spoke to relevant experts who have spent their lives

-lives thinking, writing, and speaking about this topic.
-He asked
+thinking, writing, and speaking about this topic.
+He asked them:

-them: Is there something wrong with— something missing from—
+Is there something wrong with— something missing from— our

 This investigative story has three parts:

 1) Addiction (Is there a definition of "addiction" that provides us with a useful concept?)